Aiven-Open/klaw/coral/README.md

 As a rule, please don't use css classes from the design system.
 All styles should be created by using the existing components and their properties.

 ### Custom styles
 When we need custom styles - which should not be the case very often - we use [css modules](https://github.com/css-modules/css-modules).
 This enables us to add scoped css rules.
-Class names should be written in camelCases.
+Class names should be written in camelCase.

 #### 💁‍♀️ Special custom styles
 -  We use styles in [`accessibility.modules.css`](./src/app/accessibility.module.css) to add css rules in order to improve accessibility.
 Add these styles with caution, since they are globally available.